-I'm Roger Hedgecock, filling in for Rush, taking your calls at 1800-282-2882.
+I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 Quite an imposing name.

-Uh Dame Bueller, or is it Dame Manningham Bueller, uh announced in a press conference that uh MI5 had foiled five major plots since the bombings that occurred in London from Al Qaeda, and they are tracking almost 30 more terrorist plots involving a whopping 1,600 suspects in Britain.
+Dame Bueller, or is it Dame Manningham Bueller, announced in a press conference that MI5 had foiled five major plots since the bombings that occurred in London from al-Qaeda.

-She was asked uh what she meant when she said originally there were numerous plots to kill people and damage our economy.
+She was asked what she meant when she said originally there were numerous plots to kill people and damage our economy.

-She says, What do I mean by numerous?
+She says, what do I mean by numerous?

 Five, ten?